Photoediting and

 Unlike too many graphic professionals today, I have a keen awareness of an image's "information" content and have developed a workflow that maximally preserves information.
 Editing sessions are substantially pre-planned with a minimum of strategically ordered steps.
 The result is sharper images with greater detail, less noise, cleaner edges, and smoother color transitions.

 What can be accomplished with an image?
 Just about anything, so long as it has enough information.
 "Anything" includes color correction, brightness level correction, cropping, resizing, retouching, deletion of items/features, addition or substitution of items/features, change of position of items/features, perspective corrections, correction for some lens defects, some degree of compression artifact reduction and digital noise reduction, multitudes of special effects, addition of lines and text, soft focusing, diffusion, and many, many more things.
-Although some of these manipulations are easy for amateurs to do a reasonably well (but usually not optimally), many are very technical and require an intimate understanding of editing software, as well as extensive experience in image editing.
+Although some of these manipulations are easy for amateurs to do a reasonably well (but usually not optimally), many are very technically challenging and require an intimate understanding of editing software, as well as extensive experience in image editing.
 This sort of understanding often comes from direct communications with the software programmers, extending well beyond the level of information provided in the user manuals.
-With images of reasonable quality, Graphic Fusion can perform radical manipulations that look realistic, not stiched together.
+With images of reasonable quality, I can perform radical manipulations that look realistic, not stiched, patched, and hacked together.

 Shown below are some of the examples of image editing that I perform everyday.
 Please examine them to see what I can do for your graphic images.
 If you like what you see, please contact me to discuss your graphic editing needs.
 I think you will find my rates to be competitive and my work to be of a high caliber.